Public Telescope Viewing

 Often, girl scout troops and various other groups enjoy attending our public viewing nights.
-If you would like to bring a large group (more than 15) to public viewing, contact our Public Outreach Coordinator at least three weeks prior to the desired observing session.
+If you would like to bring a large group (more than 15) to public viewing, please email the outreach coordinator at firstname.lastname@example.org at least three weeks prior to the desired observing session.

 Frequently Asked Questions

 We will have public viewing every Friday during the school year, though you should check our schedule to confirm.
 Also, please note that we do sponsor a public viewing program over the summer called Universe in the Park.